Skip to Content

 STEP 4: Input Software/License Expenses

-To perform your work to the highest standards, you should be using the best software available.
-If you’re a graphic designer, this may include your expenses for the latest Adobe Suite.
+To perform your work to the highest standards, you should use the best software available.
+If you’re a graphic designer, this may include expenses for the latest Adobe Suite.

-If you’re a freelance writer, then you’re probably subscribed to an editing or proofreading tool like Grammarly.
-If you’re handling your back-office accounting independently, then you may be using Quickbooks.
-Find out how much you spend on the software you use and lump them all together in this section.
+If you’re a freelance writer, you’re probably subscribed to an editing or proofreading tool like Grammarly.
+If you’re handling your back-office accounting independently, you may use Quickbooks.
+Find out how much you spend on your software and lump them all together in this section.

 A freelance writer subscribed to Grammarly will dole out $139.95 per year.
 Let’s add that in.